bayarealife/AirBnb_Seattle_Data_Analysis/README.md

 This project follows CRISP-DM methodology, and the following explains each phase:
 ### BUSINESS UNDERSTANDING
   Use the available datasets to find popular listings and find the differences from non-popular listings.
-And comparing the metadata in each group will help identifying what factors may help booking the property.
+Comparing the pre-determined metadata in each group will help identifying what factors may help booking the property.
 In this analysis, the property with 80% or more booking is defined as popular listing and less than 80% booking is grouped in non-popular listing.
+  Questions:
+  1. Does property neighbourhood have effect on popularity?
+  2. Does Superhost status have effect on popularity?
+  3. Does Host ID Verification Status have effect on popularity?
+  4. Does Property Type have effect on popularity?
+  5. Does Host Response have effect on popularity?

 ### DATA UNDERSTANDING
   Datasets used in this analysis was collected from this source:  http://insideairbnb.com/get-the-data.html